HoTT/HoTT-Agda/README.md

 Foundation under Grant Number 1116703.
 Any opinions, findings, and conclusions or recommendations expressed in this material are those of the author(s) and do not necessarily reflect the views of the National Science Foundation.

+This material is also partially based upon work supported by the Air Force Office of Scientific Research under Multidisciplinary Research Program of the University Research Initiative (MURI) Grant Number FA9550-15-1-0053.